SteveImmanuel/OEM-Few-Shot-Learnable-Prompt/readme.md

 # Learnable Prompt for Few-Shot Semantic Segmentation
+This repo contains the official code for the paper [Learnable Prompt for Few-Shot Semantic Segmentation in Remote Sensing Domain
-This repo contains the code for "OpenEarthMap Land Cover Mapping Few-Shot Challenge" co-organized with the L3D-IVU CVPR 2024 Workshop.
+](https://arxiv.org/abs/2404.10307) for the "OpenEarthMap Land Cover Mapping Few-Shot Challenge" co-organized with the L3D-IVU CVPR 2024 Workshop.

 ## Setup
 Clone the repository using: